-A uniformed writing style, created by the American Psychological Association (APA) that provides a consistent formatting for scholarly articles.
+APA formatting and writing is a uniform style, created and used by the American Psychological Association (APA), to provide consistent formatting and writing conventions for scholarly articles.

 - Title Page

 - Main Body

 A title page is required for all APA Style papers.
 If you are a student, ask your teacher if they require the professional version or if the student version is sufficient.